Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libreadline/README.md

   * The EasyConfig file is a mix of that of CSCS, an correction from the regular EasyBuilders repository and additional module info from the UAntwerpen setup.

+### 8.1.2 from CPE 22.08 on

+  * The EasyConfig is a trivial port of the 8.1 one.

+### 8.3 from CPE 22.12 on

+  *  The EasyConfig is a trivial port of the 8.1.2 one.